Efficient Extensional Binary Tries: Abstract

 In this work, we introduce \emph{canonical binary tries}, an improved binary-trie data structure that enjoys a natural extensionality property, quite useful in proofs, and supports sparseness more efficiently.
 We provide full proofs of correctness in Coq.

-We provide microbenchmark measurements of canonical binary tries versus several other data structures for finite maps, in a variety of application contexts; as well as measurement of canonical versus original tries in a big, real system.
+We provide microbenchmark measurements of canonical binary tries versus several other data structures for finite maps, in a variety of application contexts; as well as measurement of canonical versus original tries in two big, real systems.
 The application context of \emph{data structures contained in theorem statements} imposes unusual requirements for which canonical tries are particularly well suited.